-Rather than confusing people by attempting to cover everything at once, we recommend focusing on just one topic at a time.
+Rather than confusing people by attempting to cover everything at once, we recommend focusing on specific areas, one at a time.
 Pick a topic, introduce it, explain and expand on it, bring it to life and make it real.
 Educate and motivate your audiences, giving them them the chance to soak it up, discuss it among themselves and take it in ... before moving on to the next topic.
 Lather, rinse, repeat.

-Start the sequence and launch your awareness program with the Information Security 101 module, bringing everybody quickly up to speed on the basics.
+Start the sequence and launch your awareness program with the SecAware Information Security 101 module, bringing everybody quickly up to speed on the basics.
 After that, it's up to you what topics to cover, when and how.

 We offer materials on a deliberately wide range of information risk, security and related topics.
 In addition to the obvious areas such as phishing, passwords and viruses, we're not afraid to delve into the concepts and principles of information risk management, incident management, business continuity management and more.
 The SecAware materials confidently tackle difficult issues such as hacking, insider threats, cybersecurity and Internet security, and take on sensitive topics such as BYOD and privacy.
 Focusing on each topic individually means scratching beneath the surface, describing the issues and explaining the concerns.
 People are more willing to behave securely and uphold the controls if they understand why they are needed and what they are intended to achieve.